Game Plan For The Week - Cramer's Mad Money (7/24/17)

 Hasbro reported a good quarter but their stock declined 9%.
 Cramer interviewed CEO Brian Goldner to learn more about the quarter.

 Apart from movies, they see strength in eSports and video games.
-Apart from this, the mobile game was in focus.
+As well as this, the mobile game was in focus.
 "We'll talk with our analysts next week about our 'Magic Digital Next' platform, where we're launching the next generation of 'Magic' online play.
 'Magic' is a very powerful brand online.
 We need to build a bigger platform, a more robust platform, and we've been at that for a while and we're going to show our analysts just how we're going to launch this," said Goldner.

 They have bought back $150M worth of their stock and seen 14% compounded dividend growth.
-Cramer thinks the decline in stock is an opportunity to buy.
+Cramer thinks the decline in the stock is an opportunity to buy.

 RH (NYSE:RH) vs. Ethan Allen (NYSE:ETH)